Professionals Intensive - Supporting Families with Hand in Hand Parenting

 - Opportunities to share your own experience.

 - 20 Continuing Education Units (CEUs) from the California Board of Behavioral Sciences.
-Please check with your licensing board regarding acceptance of these CEUs.
+(Please confirm with your board if they will accept these CEUs.)

 - A total of 12+ hours of video learning materials, which are accessible for repeated viewing throughout the course.